MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-video-player.md

 To add a video player module to a new page and set the required properties, do the following.

 1. Create a new page template named "video player template."
-1. In the Main slot of the Default Page, add a container module.
+1. In the **Main** slot of the default page, add a container module.
 1. In the container module, add video player and ambient video player modules.
 1. Check in the template and publish.
 1. Create a new page using the video player template you created named "video player page."
-1. In the Main slot of the new page, add an ambient video player module.
+1. In the **Main** slot of the new page, add an ambient video player module.
 1. In the settings for the ambient video player module, go to **Media** and upload a video file.
 You can change the autoplay, loop, and other properties as needed.
 1. Save and preview the page.
-1. In the Main slot of the new page, add a video player module.
+1. In the **Main** slot of the new page, add a video player module.
 1. In the settings for the video player module, go to **Media** and upload a video file.
 1. Save and preview the page.
 You should see both video modules on the page.
 Additional settings can be changed to customize the behavior of each module.
 1. Check in and publish the page.